 Fatigue and Overload

-The neurosurgery residents’ typical workweek often meets or exceeds the current 80-hour restriction, and in the past, the resident’s workweek often exceeded 120 hours.
+The neurosurgery resident’s typical workweek often meets or exceeds the current 80-hour restriction, and in the past, the resident’s workweek often exceeded 120 hours.
 These extreme work hours impose harsh limits on “free time” and result in sleep deprivation.

 Graduating neurosurgery residents have accurately reported that the performance of residency requires an absence of the elements of normal life.
 The special events that enhance normal life—holiday parties, date nights, weddings, childbirths, and family reunions—all blur amid countless responsibilities at the hospital, and most are missed because of patient obligations.

 These demands increase the strain of residency, particularly in the early years when novelty and uncertainty plague the resident and junior attending.
-Waking up each day with this expectation and goal is exhausting, let alone maintaining these standards for 7 years and more when the resident becomes an attending.
+Waking up each day with this expectation is exhausting, let alone maintaining these standards for 7 years and more when the resident becomes an attending.

-Call on a neurosurgery service represents the ultimate sacrifice from the neurosurgical resident while imparting the paramount responsibility.
+Call on a neurosurgery service represents the ultimate sacrifice from the neurosurgical resident while imparting paramount responsibility.
 Call intensifies nearly every type of stress and pressure mentioned here.
-It requires the highest physical, mental, and emotional capabilities of the neurosurgical resident for upwards of 30 hours at a time.
+It requires the highest physical, mental, and emotional capabilities of the neurosurgical resident for upward of 30 hours at a time.
 The young family of a junior attending also presents special demands, further complicating the exhausting call schedule.